 Disclaimer: some functions of this tool are not free.

-3. Use a third-party software to flip your camera
+3. Use third-party software to flip your camera

-If your Skype camera is still upside down, you can try using a third party app – Manycam.
-This is a free software that is easy to use and might help you solving this issue.
+If your Skype camera is still upside down, you can try using a third-party app – Manycam.
+This is free software that is easy to use and might help you solve this issue.

 All you have to do is to download and install this tool on your Windows 10 computer.
 Then, run the program and go to Sources > Cameras and pick your webcam.

 Up next, run Skype and head towards Tools > Options > General > Video settings > Select webcam, and from there just pick Manycam virtual webcam.
 That should resolve your upside-down camera problem.

 Speaking about camera software, you can find more of them in this dedicated article.

 You will find some of the best camera software on the market and maybe you will choose one that will fit your needs and will help you get rid of this error.